OliverJAsh/redux-observable-dynamic-list/article.md

 - When a file is added to the list state, run a "child epic" for the corresponding file.
 - When we observe a corresponding deletion of this file instance from the list state, we can unsubscribe from the "child epic" `Observable`.

 This is the solution we currently use.
-Behind the scenes it involves some rather complicated RxJS code to get it working, so we've packaged this up into a function we call `runListEpics`.
+We've packaged this up into a function we call `runListEpics`.
 Here it is in usage:

 ```ts
 const rootEpic: Epic<Action, State> = (action$, state$) => {